The Late Middle Ages,

 Introduction

-Required Key Terms
+Note on Key Terms

-- understand “How did it make a difference?” (causes and course of the event)
+- Understand “How did it make a difference?” (causes and course of the event)

 The Medieval Christian Church